Alfred Diban Ki-Zerbo

 Alfred Simon Diban Ki-Zerbo (c.
-1875 – 1980) was a Burkinabe catechist considered the "First Christian of Upper Volta".
-According to Monsignor Zéphyrin Toé, he will be the leader of 500,000 Christians in northwestern Africa.
+1875 – May 10, 1980) was a Burkinabe catechist considered the "First Christian of Upper Volta".
+According to Monsignor Zéphyrin Toé, he was the leader of 500,000 Christians in northwestern Africa.

 Life

 Diban Ki-Zerbo was born around 1875 in Da, near the town of Tougan in the south of Samo country (now in Burkina Faso).
 At the age of 17, when he was going with his brother to work in the fields of one of his uncles, the two young men were captured by strangers and sold separately as slaves in the market of Kabara (now Mali).
-Diban Ki-Zerbo will never see his brother again.
-Diban Ki-Zerbo tries twice to escape, to no avail, remembering a proverb of his clan:
+Diban Ki-Zerbo never saw his brother again.
+Diban Ki-Zerbo tried twice to escape, to no avail, while remembering a proverb of his clan:

 "When a man is struck on his head, the coward lowers his head, the brave raises his head".

 Recaptured twice, the teenager suffered increasingly inhumane treatment from his master.
 Diban Ki-Zerbo was not discouraged and tried to escape for the third time in 1899.
-He recounts having been supported in this third escape by a "young woman full of light" whom he later, as a Catholic, would identify as an earthly manifestation of Mary.
+He recounted having been supported in this third escape by a "young woman full of light" whom he later, as a Catholic, would identify as an earthly manifestation of Mary.
 This experience, conceived by Ki-Zerbo as a miracle, caused him to develop a great devotion for the figure of the virgin that accompanied him until the end of his days.

 After his successful escape, he was welcomed by some white priests from the church of Ségou, whose superior was Abbé Augustin Hacquard.
 Ki-Zerbo was baptized on 6 May 1901 with the Christian name of Alfred Simon and will soon join the Catholic mission to spread his new faith.
-He will soon become a catechist and will start preaching in the Mossi country.
+He soon became a catechist and started to preach in the Mossi country.